m4ttr4ymond/m4ttr4ymond.github.io/_pages/foundcourses.md

 layout: page
 permalink: /foundcourses/
 title: Found Courses
 description: I often run across some interesting courses and course material while doing research.
-This is a collection of the ones that I liked enough to save for future reference.
+This is a collection of the ones that I liked enough to save for future reference but haven't had time to read yet.
 nav: false
 ---